 In 2021, the fisheries subsector produced 1.75 million m.t of edible fish, 242.5 million pieces of ornamental fish and 24.4million bunches of aquatic plants worth RM14.88 billion.
 Edible fish production decreased by 2.1%, a decrease from 1.79 million m.t (in 2020) to 1.75 million m.t (in 2021).
 The production value of fisheries industry increased by 7.5%, an increase from RM13.84 billion (in 2020) to RM14.88 billion (in 2021).

-The fisheries sector is indeed given attention in the Cabinet Committee on the National Food Security Policy and National Agro-Food Policy 2.0 which is being drafted by the government.
-Therefore, the direction planning of the Department of Fisheries Malaysia (DOF) needs to be in line with existing policies and future directions.
+The fisheries sector has been highlighted by the Cabinet Committee in the National Food Security Policy and National Agro-Food Policy 2.0 which is being drafted by the government.
+Therefore, the planning of the Department of Fisheries Malaysia (DOF) needs to be in line with existing policies and future directions.

-The country is now in the era of the 2030 Shared Prosperity Vision development plan which includes the 12th Malaysia Plan and the 13th Malaysia Plan.
-DOF direction planning needs to take into account the following elements:
+The country is now in the era of Shared Prosperity Vision 2030 development plan which includes the 12th Malaysia Plan and the 13th Malaysia Plan.
+DOF planning needs to take into account the following elements:

-- international obligations related to fisheries and biodiversity that need to be addressed by the DOF;
+- International obligations related to fisheries and biodiversity that need to be addressed by DOF;

-The following are the achievements of Malaysia’s fisheries production in 2021 involving Aquaculture, Capture Fisheries, Inland Fisheries and Ornamental Fish & Aquatic Plants throughout the year:
+The following are the Malaysia’s fisheries production achievement in 2021 that involves Aquaculture, Capture Fisheries, Inland Fisheries and Ornamental Fish & Aquatic Plants throughout the year: